 Introduction to pulping and papermaking.
 Course will discuss scientific and engineering aspects of papermaking from fiber procurement through pulping, conditioning, papermachine and converting.
 Develop practical lab skills.
 Apply engineering skills to problem solving related to paper industry.

 CPB 202.
 Pulp and Paper Physics.
 (3)

 Discovery of how pulping, papermaking and converting are utilized to develop required performance properties of products from paper.
 Conduct laboratory investigations to determine the properties of paper made in the laboratory and from a pilot paper machine.

 Prerequisite: PHY 191 with a grade of C or better.

-Engineering problems involving material and energy balances.
-Batch and continuous reactive systems.
-Introduction to phase equilibria for multicomponent systems.
+The first of a two course series with a focus on the application of mass conservation equations for solving engineering problems involving batch and continuous systems.
+Introduction to chemical reaction fundamentals and phase equilibria for multicomponent systems.
 Examples drawn from a variety of chemical, paper and biomedical applications.

 Prerequisite: A grade of C or better in CPB 102, CHM 142 and PHY 191.

 Prerequisite or Co-requisite: MTH 251.